 Proper preparation for the fast and break-fast goes a long way.
 Our tips on preparing for and breaking the fast (click here for the link), will help you feel well, prevent headaches and not overeat.

 When you wake up Purim morning, even before hearing the Megillah, drink 2 glasses of water.
 An important piece of advice for Purim day: Eat a proper breakfast.
 By doing so, you are less likely to start grazing and picking during the day as Mishloach Manot come in.
-(Even those of you celebrating Purim on Friday this year should still eat breakfast in spite of the short day.)
+(Even during years when celebrating Purim on Friday, you should still eat breakfast in spite of the short day.)

 The Seudah-the Purim meal